 - Information about our plan.
 This includes, for example, information about the plan's financial condition.
-It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers. - For example, you have the right to get information from us about the qualifications of the providers in our network and how we pay the providers in our network. - o For a list of the providers in the plan's network, see the Provider and Pharmacy Directory. - o For more detailed information about our providers, you can call Customer Service (phone numbers are printed on the back cover of this booklet) or visit our website at www.SeniorCarePlus.com.
+It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - For a list of the providers and pharmacies in the plan's network, see the Provider and Pharmacy Directory.

+For more detailed information about our providers or pharmacies, you can call Customer Service (phone numbers are printed on the back cover of this booklet) or visit our website at www.SeniorCarePlus.com.